--Data Element / Data Set
+- Data Element / Data Set-

 Person-Indigenous status, code N

 Data Source

-AIHW National Perinatal Data Collection (NPDC)
+AlHW National Perinatal Data Collection (NPDC)

+NMDS / DSS

+Perinatal NMDS 2014-18

 Guide for use

 Data source type: Administrative by-product data.

-Used for Indigenous status of infant which has previously been based solely on the Indigenous status of the mother.

 - Data Element / Data Set-

 Person-area of usual residence, statistical area level 2 (SA2) code (ASGS 2011) N(9)

 Data Source

 AlHW National Perinatal Data Collection (NPDC)

+NMDS / DSS

+Perinatal NMDS 2014-18

 Guide for use

 Data source type: Administrative by-product data

 Used for disaggregation by state/territory and remoteness area.
-Classifications for remoteness area are based on ASGC prior to 2012 and ASGS from 2012.
+Classifications for remoteness area are based on Australian Standard Geographical Classification (ASGC) prior to 2012 and Australian Statistical Geography Standard (ASGS) from 2012.
 Comments:

-Most recent data available for 2016 report is 2013.
+Most recent data available for 2017 report (2015-16 reporting cycle) is 2014.

-Aggregated data (2011 to 2013) will be reported for the current reporting period.
+Aggregated data for a 3-year period (2012 to 2014) will be reported for the current reporting period (where data are available).

-Single year data (2007, 2008, 2009, 2010, 2011, 2012 and 2013) will be reported for time series, noting that previously supplied data will be used unless a resupply is provided.
+Single year data (2007, 2008, 2009, 2010, 2011, 2012, 2013 and 2014) will be reported for time series, noting that previously supplied data will be used unless a resupply is provided.

 Information is included in the National Perinatal Data Collection (NPDC) for all live births and stillbirths of at least 400 grams birthweight or at least 20 weeks gestation.

 Until 2011, the NPDC only included information on the Indigenous status of the mother.
 From 2011, the NPDC included information on the Indigenous status of the baby for selected jurisdictions-NSW, Vic, Qld, Tas, the ACT and the NT.
-However, the mandatory collection of this data item only began from July 2012 following its inclusion in the Perinatal National Minimum Data Set (NMDS).
-From 2012, data on the baby's Indigenous status is available from all jurisdictions.
+The mandatory collection of this data item began from July 2012 following its inclusion in the Perinatal National Minimum Data Set (NMDS).
+National data based on the NMDS data item are therefore available for the latter 6 months of 2012, and 2013 is the first full calendar year for which nationally standardised data on the Indigenous status of babies are available.

-Disaggregation by Indigenous status is recommended to be reported using 3-year combined data for the current reporting period due to the small number of low birthweight infants born to Indigenous mothers each year.
+Disaggregation by Indigenous status is recommended to be reported using 3-year combined data for the current reporting period due to the relatively small number of low birthweight babies born to Indigenous mothers each year.
 Single year data are to be reported for time series.

 To report trends, the body assessing progress over time may separately request percentage change and statistical significance testing for this indicator directly from the data provider (AIHW).

+For the 2017 report (2015-16 reporting cycle), a contextual table that shows data on low birthweight by the Indigenous status of the baby stratified by the Indigenous status of the mother is included for the first time.
+For this report, 2 full years of nationally standardised data are available (2013 and 2014 combined).
+For future reporting cycles, 3 years of data will be combined.

-Variability bands accompanying perinatal data should be used for the purposes of comparisons over time and for national estimates at a point in time for Indigenous/non-Indigenous comparisons.
+Variability bands accompanying perinatal data should be used where there are at least 3 full calendar years of data available for the purposes of comparisons over time and for national estimates at a point in time for Indigenous/non-Indigenous comparisons.

 Baseline year for National Indigenous Reform Agreement (NIRA) target (Halve the gap in mortality rates for Indigenous children under 5 within a decade) is 2008; baseline year for this indicator is 2007; target year is 2018.

 Representational attributes

 Representation class: Percentage

 Data type: Real

 Unit of measure: Person

 Format: N[N].N

 Indicator conceptual framework

-Health Conditions

-Data source attributes

-Framework and
+Framework and Health Conditions

 dimensions: